Impactful Vocabulary Activities For Middle School Students (Blog Image)

 • Suffixes: Students discover how suffixes can change the meaning and part of speech of words.

-• Prefixes & Suffixes: Students learn how prefixes and suffixes reveal word meanings and practice recalling words with these word parts.
+• Prefixes & Suffixes: Students learn how prefixes and suffixes reveal word meanings and practice recalling words learned with these word parts.

 Keeping a finger on the pulse of student progress with vocabulary acquisition helps to predict how they might perform on end-of-year testing, standardized or not.
 Checking for vocabulary proficiency and mastery requires an assessment of reading, writing, and speaking skills.
-By using a variety of assessment methods, teachers can address individual student needs to help them build their personal toolbox of vocabulary sleuthing skills and prepare for testing.
+By using a variety of assessment methods, teachers can address individual student needs to help them build their personal toolbox of effective vocabulary sleuthing skills and prepare for testing.

 Flocabulary offers several options for vocabulary assessment, including pre- and post-lesson assessments in Word Up, a standards-aligned program that provides 140 lessons across grades 2-8.
 Teachers can use the levels, categorized by color, to meet students where they are and challenge them to level up.
 Including more than 1,000 terms commonly found on standardized tests, Word Up can directly impact students’ vocabulary acquisition before any testing.